Changing Perspectives 2022 is the Melbourne Society of Women Painters & Sculptors Online Exhibition

 Journeys by train and bus give members the opportunity to socialise with like-minded women as they view far away art exhibitions they may not have otherwise seen.
 Paint outs en plein air are encouraged whenever possible.

-The Ola Cohn Centre is ideal for MSWPS traditional annual Winter luncheons and Christmas luncheons as it has a leafy sculpture garden where some of Ola’s works in stone are installed.
+Ola Cohn House is ideal for MSWPS traditional annual Winter luncheons and Christmas luncheons as it has a leafy sculpture garden where some of Ola’s works in stone are installed.

 All these events and special occasions lead to a feeling of belonging and an exchange of ideas which is important to artists who work alone.
 MSWPS has been bringing women artists together for over a century and it is constantly striving to develop and reveal the talents of its members to an ever-increasing audience in Melbourne, Australia and the world.

-MSWPS is delighted to present its 112th Annual Exhibition Changing Perspectives 2020, an Online Virtual Exhibition to the world.
+MSWPS is delighted to present its 113th Annual Exhibition Changing Perspectives 2022 at the Victorian Artists Society Galleries, including this Online Virtual Exhibition to the world.

 - Select your chosen artwork and click on the yellow PURCHASING button.